 First, My First Tropical Christmas Vacation

 I didn’t grow up in a family that traveled for Christmas.
 Each and every Christmas was spent at home in the frozen tundra of eastern Kansas.
 I assumed christmases as adult would be just the same, but as I traveled more, grew as a person, and experienced the world on my own, I realized I could spend my Christmas vacations anywhere I wanted.
-In December of 2021, I decided to have my first tropical Christmas vacation (in tandem with my 40th birthday trip)
+In December of 2021, I decided to have my first tropical Christmas vacation (in tandem with my 40th birthday trip and my second birthday vacation)

 I am sure that the memory of a Hawaiian sunset to close a Christmas day filled with sunshine and warm water will stay with me until my dying day.
 On the powdery white sands of Hapuna Beach on the Big Island, I spent Christmas day trying body surfing for the first time in my life.
 Lifted by the waves, I spent that Christmas laughing and smiling until my face hurt- something that was never quite true for Christmases spent in the discomfort of extended family back in Kansas.